Preschool Opportunities and Mandatory Kindergarten

 - Provide greater local flexibility in development and implementation of student assessments.

-- Increase the use of student alternative assessments, such as formative tests instead of ISTEP.
+- Increase the use of student alternative assessments, such as formative tests instead of ISTEP/ILEARN.

 Administrators, teachers and staff can help reduce the impact of trauma on children by recognizing trauma responses, accommodating and responding to traumatized students within the classroom setting and referring children to outside professionals when necessary.